The fastest tire pressure for road cycling is probably lower than you think

 • Weight of the system: The more weight, the higher the pressure.
 This includes the rider, bike and all gear.
 Best determined by a fully kitted weigh-in of rider, bike including filled water bottles and all accessories.
 You may be surprised!

 • Surface condition: The rougher the surface, the higher the impedance losses as the obstacles the tire has to overcome are getting bigger.
 Think minor roughness of new tarmac versus big rocks on gravel.
-In the SRAM calculator, this is covered as part of the ride style.
+The SRAM calculator covers this as part of the ride style.

-• Tire width: This is really important and changes optimal pressure significantly.
+• Tire width: This is really important and significantly affects optimal pressure.
 Wider tires have more air inside and allow for lower pressures.
 The tire’s width depends on the rim’s inner width and is often very different from what is written on the sidewall.
-Therefore SRAM tries to estimate and Silca asks you to measure with a good caliper, such as the Park Tool DC-1.
+Therefore, SRAM tries to estimate, and Silca asks you to measure with a good caliper, such as the Park Tool DC-1.

 • Tire type or Tire casing: It is important to avoid tire pressures getting too low and risk pinch flats with inner tubes.
 Also, high-quality tires, especially with tubeless setup, are more pliable and, therefore, can be run at higher pressures.